Sinéad O’Connor reveals son, 17, has died after going missing - NewsBreak

 (NEXSTAR) – Musician and recording artist Sinéad O’Connor has revealed on social media that her son Shane, 17, has died after previously going missing.

-O’Connor announced the tragic news Friday via Twitter.Body of missing Virginia man found

 “My beautiful son, Nevi’im Nesta Ali Shane O’Connor, the very light of my life, decided to end his earthly struggle today and is now with God,” O’Connor wrote.
 “May he rest in peace and may no one follow his example.
 My baby.
 I love you so much.
-Please be at peace.”Oscar winner and groundbreaking star Sidney Poitier dies
+Please be at peace.”Diahann Carroll, Oscar-nominated, pioneering actress, dies

-O’Connor had previously indicated on Twitter that Shane had gone missing, claiming he was supposed to be on watch at a hospital in Dublin, Ireland, after two suicide attempts last week.
-She also made a plea to Shane directly, urging him to refrain from harming himself, and asking him to get to a police station.Bristol, TN man’s body identified using DNA tech in 44-year cold case

 Since Shane’s passing, O’Connor has shared numerous posts to social media, one of which indicated that she may seek legal action against the hospital where Shane allegedly went missing.